- Who we are and what is our role in collecting your data?

 We do not sell, trade, or otherwise transfer your personal information to other companies for marketing purposes.

 However, we may ask other companies to process or provide services to you on our behalf.
-These services may include processing payments, providing you with help, sending you informative emails and analysing data.
+These services may include processing payments, providing you with help, sending you informative emails, requesting your feedback and/or review of our Services and analysing data.
 We will only provide those companies with the information they need to deliver the service we have asked them to provide, and they must not use the information for any other purpose.

 All our website financial transactions are handled through our payment service providers, Stripe and PayPal.
 You can review the providers' privacy policies at https://stripe.com/gb/privacy and https://www.paypal.com/uk/webapps/mpp/ua/privacy-full.
 We will share information with our payment service provider only to the extent necessary for the purposes of processing payments you make via our website, refunding such payments and dealing with complaints and queries relating to such payments and refunds.